 The University invested £16m in the ARB which was specifically planned for the needs of the enlarged Department, and to encourage interdisciplinarity.
 The building has brought research and teaching closer together, and has a vibrant postgraduate community.
 The co-location of POLIS with the Centres and the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) has enabled colleagues to collaborate across conventional boundaries, creating synergies through frequent interdisciplinary conferences and workshops.

 There is an active seminar programme, many conferences, and a regular flow of visitors, both practitioners and academics.
-The Department is a key part of the new Cambridge Public Policy programme, including the strategic research initiative for Public Policy which will link researchers in public policy across the sciences, social sciences and humanities.
+The Department is a key part of the strategic research initiative for Public Policy which links researchers in public policy across the sciences, social sciences and humanities.
 It has formed a strong partnership with YouGov (cambridge.yougov.com) to develop research on public opinion.
 It also hosts the journal, the Cambridge Review of International Affairs and there are a wide variety of student-run societies and events, including Cambridge International Studies Association (CISA), the PhD Colloquium and the European Society.

 If you have any questions about the Department please email us: firstname.lastname@example.org